Ten tips to ramp up your marketing in 2021

 Whilst this does depend on your target market, having a local focus and being sympathetic to local needs and circumstances can reap rewards.
 This does not mean you should limit your business to one small market, but rather that even if you operate in multiple locations you should conduct your marketing in a localised manner that appeals to local customers.
 Many of the world’s biggest firms have follow this approach, with many companies such as Sony utilising the concept of “Think globally, act local” in their business strategy.

 Improve your social media presence

-With the growth of social media it is now almost impossible to consider marketing without looking at some respect to social media.
+Without doubt, 2020 has demonstrated the power of social and online marketing.
+Have you upped your game?
 Social media can be a remarkably powerful marketing tool.
 Simple ways to improve social media include encouraging customer feedback, beefing up your blogging, maximise visual impact with evocative images, or re-vamping popular old content to generate a new buzz.
-However, for more in-depth general advice on using social media please see our blog on the subject, or our more specific blog focused on the effective use of LinkedIn.
+Roll-out a 12 month plan to kick start your online marketing 2021 and you might be surprised at the results.

 If you would like to talk to a marketing agency, specialising in B2B and professional services firms, please do get in touch.
 We would be delighted to discuss your marketing strategy and how best to implement your 2021 marketing plan.